bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 be assumed a line segment between the last point and the first point.

 If without option, it is assumed that the text will be drawn centered in the middle of that line segment.
-However, the command option such as "lft", "rt", "urt", "ulft", "llft", "lrt", "top" and "bot" can also be specified so that the text is shifted.

 # The 'drawslopedlabel' command